Miragon/miranum-ide/apps/miranum-config-editor/README.md

 ### Usage

-To use the editor, you have to open or create a `.config.json` file.
-The plugin will then search for the `JSON Schema` and `UI-Schema` files in the directory you specified in the settings.
+❗️To use the editor, you have to open or create a `.config.json` file.❗ The plugin will then search for the `JSON Schema` and `UI-Schema` files in the directory you specified in the settings.
 To find the right files, you have to stick to the following naming convention: